 - State of Alabama Teachers' Retirement.

 - State of Alabama Employees' Retirement.

 - State of Alabama Judicial Retirement.

 - United States Civil Service Retirement.

 - Retirement systems created by the Federal Social Security Acts.

 - Railroad retirement benefits received under the Federal Railroad Retirement Acts of 1935 and 1937.

 - Military Retirement Pay.

 - TVA Pension System Benefits.

-- U.S. Foreign Service Retirement and Disability Fund Annuities.

-- U.S. Government Retirement Fund Benefits.

-- Any Defined Benefit Retirement Plan in accordance with IRC 414(j).
+- U.S. Foreign Service Retirement and Disability Fund Annuities. - U.S. Government Retirement Fund Benefits. - Any Defined Benefit Retirement Plan in accordance with IRC 414(j).
 Contact your retirement plan administrator to determine if your plan qualifies.

-Enter on line 3 the taxable portion of all pensions and/or annuities you received in 2021 that would be taxable to a resident of Alabama.
+Complete Schedule RS to report all pensions and/or annuities you received in 2023 that would be taxable to a resident of Alabama.
 The amount to be reported would be the same as reported on your Federal return except for income from those sources previously listed as exempt.